Menu

 Because mattresses can be an added expense in many family budgets, people tend to delay their purchase.
 But, this type of thinking may be penny wise and pound foolish.
 During a study by Oklahoma State University professor Bert Jacobson, participants indicated they slept much better on new mattresses rather than on their own mattresses, all of which were five or more years old.
 Better sleep can lead to better health, and might result in fewer doctor visits and prescriptions.

 Older adults should consider replacing their mattresses even more often because the aging process causes bodies to become more sensitive to pressure.
-Many seniors have back and joint pain or other health problems that can be alleviated by sleeping on an updated mattress.
+Many seniors have back pain and joint pain or other health problems that can be alleviated by sleeping on an updated mattress.

-A poll conducted by the National Sleep Foundation found that more than 90% of people surveyed said a comfortable mattress is important for good sleep.
+A poll conducted by the National Sleep Foundation found that more than 90% of people surveyed said a comfortable mattress is important for a good night’s sleep.
 Making it a priority to replace every eight will ensure you get quality sleep that contributes to good health and mental well-being.

 To find the best bed at the best price, shop our current sale in-store or online today!